-From a business.
-If you are looking for ways to build a business, start by doing an evaluation of the areas where you have both experience and passion.
+From a business: If you are looking for ways to build a business, start by evaluating the areas where you have both experience and passion.
 You may go back many years to things you did when you were younger and find that an old hobby combined with years of business experience can turn into something exciting and lucrative.
-This process can help you find business ideas that leverage skills you already have.
+This process can help you find business ideas that leverage the skills you already have.

-From a network marketing business.
-Many network marketing businesses, also called multi-level marketing, tell you their business model is a great way to build passive income.
-People can have a tremendous amount of success building these types of businesses, but there is nothing passive about it.
+From a network marketing business: Many network marketing businesses, also called multi-level marketing, tell you their business model is a great way to build passive income.
+People can have a tremendous amount of success building these types of businesses, but there is nothing passive about it initially.
 Like building any business, it requires lots of hours and hard work.
+Numerous network marketing businesses have come across as scams, so be careful and make sure the business is legitimate.
+Companies such as Avon and Primerica are network marketing businesses that people have found to be lucrative and successful.

 Tax Definition of Passive Income